gkw/video_signature/README.md

 Property we can eliminate by this signature.

   Resolution (800 x 400, 1280....) * We don't care 4k or anything else.
-  Video File Format (MP4,AVI,WMV,) * it's not important as long as we can see some screens.
+  Frame rate, Video File Format (MP4,AVI,WMV,) * it's not important as long as we can see some screens.

 Limitation: